OpenVoiceOS/community-docs/docs/unused/config_skillls.md

 # Skill Settings

+Each skill will have its own config file usually located at `~/.local/share/mycroft/skills/<skill_id>`

 Skill settings provide the ability for users to configure a Skill using the command line or a web-based interface.

 This is often used to: